JohnCartoonist/Juanchos-6502/README.md

 1 - High instruction accuracy at a low level.
 2 - Contribute to video game preservation.
 3 - Be used as an educational tool for emulator developers.
+4 - Increase portability by being contained in a singular assembly script.